🐷 Tutorial 4 - Button

 This code imports the Pin class from the machine module, which allows us to control the input and output pins on the Raspberry Pi Pico.
 The utime module is also imported, which allows us to pause the program for a specified amount of time.

-This code sets up pin 15 as an input pin, which will be used to read the state of the tilt switch.
+This code sets up pin 14 as an input pin, which will be used to read the state of the tilt switch.
 The Pin.IN argument specifies that the pin should be set up for input.
+We have the choice to either pull the pin to High or Low by using either PULL_UP or PULL_DOWN class.

 while True: